 'We might have been,' I said evasively, beginning to enjoy his confusion.
 'You really have no idea, do you?
 Please don't tell me that you've moved to Sheffield, James.
 The last thing I need is another fucking idiot-boy hanging around.'

 'I've never been here before.
-I'm going to the University to visit my cousin this afternoon, and I thought that I'd take a look around the city first,' he told me.
+I'm going to the University this afternoon, to visit my cousin I thought I'd take a look around the city first,' he told me.
 He had looked so shocked by my casual swearing that I wondered why he was prolonging the conversation.

 'Rosie, Hugo, or one of the other ones?'
 I asked, trying to confuse him.